fabiopallini/ps1-graphics-demo/README.md

   ```
 ### Compile with DosBox and make ISO file with original tools
   1. Install dosbox in your system
-  2. launch the following command from the projects's root
+  2. launch the following command from the project's root
   ```console
      dosbox -conf dos.conf
   ```